wizeline/de-training1/alimazon/docs/specs/clients.md

 ## Description

-The clients dataset has all information related to the customers as of name, gender , country of residence and signup day.
+The clients dataset has all information related to the customers: name, gender, country of residence and signup date and time.

 ## Format